anyscale/madewithml.github.io/docs/courses/mlops/logging.md

 CRITICAL:root:There is something terribly wrong and process may terminate.
 </pre>

 These are the basic [levels](https://docs.python.org/3/library/logging.html#logging-levels){:target="_blank"} of logging, where `DEBUG` is the lowest priority and `CRITICAL` is the highest.
-We defined our logger using [`basicConfig`](https://docs.python.org/3/library/logging.html#logging.basicConfig){:target="_blank"} to emit log messages to our stdout console (we also could've written to any other stream or even a file) and to be sensitive to log messages starting from level `DEBUG`.
+We defined our logger using [`basicConfig`](https://docs.python.org/3/library/logging.html#logging.basicConfig){:target="_blank"} to emit log messages to stdout (ie. our terminal console), but we also could've written to any other stream or even a file.
+We also defined our logging to be sensitive to log messages starting from level `DEBUG`.
 This means that all of our logged messages will be displayed since `DEBUG` is the lowest level.
 Had we made the level `ERROR`, then only `ERROR` and `CRITICAL` log message would be displayed.

 ```python linenums="1" hl_lines="5"
 import logging